maven2306/alzheimers-gene-analysis/README.md

 </div>

 <div align="center">
- Figure 1.
+ <span style="color: blue;" Figure 1.
 Manhattanplot.
-The X-axis shows genes found on each chromosome, and the Y-axis shows the log of the P-value.
-All the genes above the significance threshold line are correlated with AD.
+The X-axis shows genes found on each chromosome, and the Y-axis shows the log of the
+ P-value.
+All the genes above the significance threshold line are correlated with AD. </span>
 </div>

 #